-5. Annual reports in accordance with standards of other EU member states
+5. Guidance on annual reports in accordance with standards of other EU member states

-This chapter provides technical guidance on preparing annual reports in accordance with the accounting standards of other EU member states for the purpose of filing with the business register.
+This chapter provides technical guidance on preparing annual reports in accordance with the accounting standards of other EU member states for the purpose of filing with the Business Register.
 It also provides software firms with recommendations on which messages could be used to warn that a filing rule is violated.
 To arrange the content of this document clearer, the recommended rules and messages were identified in grey boxes and with red font.

-Guidance X.X.X - Limited tagging requirements
+Guidance 5.1.1 - Limited tagging requirements

-Some legal entities need to file their annual report with the business register and, under specific circumstances, can do so in accordance with the standards of other EU member states based on the Dutch Civil Code (DCC).
+Some legal entities need to file their annual report with the Business Register and, under specific circumstances, can do so in accordance with the standards of other EU member states based on the Dutch Civil Code (DCC).